Carnatic artistes targeted for choosing Christian songs: On the difference between art and devotional music - Firstpost

 But to necessarily associate Carnatic music with Hindu sentiments is doing a disservice to the musical genre which, as one of the most sophisticated melodic systems in the world, has an appeal beyond its religious association.

 When a performer like OS Arun, who offers (Hindu) religious music in the above sense, decides to sing Christian songs, there is a tension, a conflating of roles.
 Had he wanted to include it as part of a Carnatic concert, as an artistic presentation rather than as a religious one, it might not have roused this rabble.
-TM Krishna, an avowed atheist, singing songs in praise of Rama or Allah might make no difference to the religious zealot.
-His music may not be used as a symbol.
-But the worry seems to be that Arun’s could be used as a tool for proselytising.
+The worry seems to be that Arun’s could be used as a tool for proselytising.
 Because what he offers is religious music, which is premised on a common faith binding the performer and audience.
 Of course, a Hindu religious fanatic may have no patience with such distinctions and would likely demand a blanket gag on Carnatic singers singing any song that praises other deities!

 Not since the days of Tamil Isai movement when the Carnatic world was divided between those who felt that compositions in Tamil should be prominently included in concerts and those who resisted this, has the atmosphere been so politicised and polarised.
 It is interesting that this issue too, revolved around compositions and their content.
 It had little to do with the artistic aspect of the music, as does the current issue.